- Go whitewater rafting on the Sarapiqui river

 Alternatively, you can explore a pair of museums.
 First, visit the Museo del Oro Precolumbino (Pre-Columbian Gold Museum), which holds the largest Pre-Columbian gold collection in all of Latin America.
 Continue to the Museo del Jade (Jade Museum), dedicated to preserving the region's archaeological heritage.
 The museum features the world's largest collection of pre-Columbian jade artifacts, with over 7,000 items on display, most dated between 500 BCE and 300 BCE.

 For a casual dinner, try Tiquicia, a hilltop stalwart that serves up delicious local fare accompanied by live folk music on weekends, with views of the Central Valley.
 Or, for special-occasion dining, try Restaurante Grano de Oro, a local favorite helmed by French chef Francis Canal, who uses European techniques to prepare Costa Rican fusion fare paired with an excellent wine list.

 Day 2: Drive to Arenal, Whitewater Raft on the Sarapiqui River

 After an early breakfast at the hotel, you'll drive to the area surrounding Arenal Volcano National Park, home of the 5,437-foot-high (1,657 m) peak that is one of Costa Rica's most famed landmarks—and until 2010, the country's most active volcano.

 First, you'll stop for a whitewater rafting adventure on the Sarapiqui River.
-After a lesson from your professional guide, you'll begin your two-hour journey down one of Costa Rica’s most exciting rivers with over 30 Class 3 and 4 rapids.
-About halfway through your trip, you’ll stop and watch the water from the shore while enjoying refreshing tropical fruit and a traditional Costa Rican lunch.
-Then, after the second leg of the rafting journey, you’ll continue to your hotel.
+After a lesson from your professional guide, you'll begin your two-hour journey down one of Costa Rica's most exciting rivers with over 30 Class III and IV rapids.
+About halfway through your trip, you'll stop and watch the water from the shore while enjoying refreshing tropical fruit and a traditional Costa Rican lunch.
+Then, after the second leg of the rafting journey, you'll continue to your hotel.

 Day 3: Discover Arenal Volcano from Land & Water

 Today is packed with outdoor adventures, starting with a hike at Arenal Volcano National Park.
 An experienced guide will lead you along the trails to points where you'll get the best views of the volcano, pointing out local flora and fauna along the way and sharing the history of Arenal.
 Find out more about hiking around Arenal Volcano here.